Laguindingan: Economy

-Laguindingan is also well known for its famous sea food every Saturday Market also known as "Tabu" in bisaya.
-Here you can buy and eat sea urchins in bottles, sea weeds, sea clams and snails, and the famous cure for arthritis the sea cucumber with the barbecue fish on sticks also known in bisaya as "Tinap-an" and the delicious fish rich in Omega 3 oil also known as " Pinyahun".
+Laguindingan is also well known for its famous sea food every Saturday Market also known as "tabu" in Cebuano.
+Here visitors and locals can buy and eat sea urchins in bottles, sea weeds, sea clams and snails, and the famous cure for arthritis the sea cucumber with the barbecue fish on sticks also known in Visayan as "tinap-an" and the delicious fish rich in Omega 3 oil also known as "pinyahin".
 Fishes from neighboring towns are also brought here for trading.

-The common agricultural produce aside from corn or Maize, cassava and copra is the "Finest Tobacco".This has driven the town to progress and its neighboring towns for decades.
-The tobacco industry before the Airport is also an attraction for Businessmen.
+The common agricultural produce aside from corn, cassava and copra is the "finest tobacco".
+This has driven the town to progress and its neighboring towns for decades.
+The tobacco industry prior to the advent of Laguindingan Airport is also an attraction for entrepreneurs.

-The Saturday market had also made the town famous for the lives stock industry were cows, pigs, chickens and goats were traded.
-Neighboring towns Alubijid and Libertad had benefited from this trading as well as Cagayan de Oro, where here the Lechonero's get those young pork here.
+The Saturday market had also made the town famous for the lives stock industry were poultry and livestock were traded.
+Neighboring towns Alubijid and Libertad had benefited from this trading as well as Cagayan de Oro, where here the lechon entrepreneurs get those young pork here.

-Today another flourishing industry for Beach tourism being developed is also the scuba diving where the rich exotic sea creatures are found in the sea of Tubajon Laguindingan Misamis Oriental.
+Today another flourishing industry for beach tourism being developed is also the scuba diving where the rich exotic sea creatures are found in the coastal barangay Tubajon.